 Gilbert half-nodded, half-shrugged.

-“Guess you must be a mind reader then, sir,” Alwin chuckled.
+“Guess you must be a mind reader then, sir,” Brandt chuckled.

-“I am not a mind-reader, Brandt,” Werner replied, “but if you and Second Lieutenant Wolff can’t remember the story that you told, perhaps it wasn’t a story worth telling.”
+“I am not a mind-reader, Brandt,” Werner replied, “but if you and Leutnant Wolff can’t remember the story that you told, maybe it wasn’t a story worth telling.”

 Gilbert rolled his eyes and fell back.
-Eventually, Alwin did too.
+Eventually, Brandt did too.